Start learning from home today with online classes!

 The job outlook for qualified unit clerks is very good due to advances in medical technology.
 According to the Health Careers Center, job opportunities are expected to be plentiful for health unit clerks, with growth mirroring that of all health care professions.

 A typing speed of 50-65 words per minute may also be required for employment.
 Changes in technology, such as the increasing use of electronic medical records (EMR), means these workers must be comfortable adapting to new software programs.
 Some employers may require specialized training in EMR systems.

 This program includes a practicum placement.
 This experience within a workplace enables Instructional staff to observe the student in a practice situation while providing the student with the opportunity to gain direct exposure to the chosen career field.

 Upon graduation, students will be able to demonstrate the following competencies:

-- Perform receptionist duties such as greeting and checking
+- To perform receptionist duties such as greeting and checking in patients

-- Manage and coordinate the scheduling of appointments
+- To manage and coordinate scheduling of appointments

-- Complete the admission, preoperative, and postoperative procedures
+- To complete the admission, preoperative, and postoperative procedures